Thursday, August 29, 2024

 Why?
 Because God is a community of infinite, endless love among and within Himself as Father and Son who continually gives and receives love in, by, and through the Spirit.

 If we get love from another image bearer in our giving (such as a spouse or other relationships), we may be able to maintain this kind of relationship for a long time.
-But if we find ourselves giving more than getting, we become exhausted and the relationship eventually dies.
+But if we find ourselves giving more than getting, we become exhausted and the relationship withers and eventually dies.

 However, when we ²plug into and reconnect with God, we become a conduit connected to that unlimited, overflowing fountain of infinite love again.